nleush/meteor-todos-sortable-animation/README.md

 Inputs preservations will not work between binded data item changes.

 I don't know yet how to rerender template using updated context data.
-So, for now,every time data is changed - old template deleted and new one created.
+So, for now, every time item data is updated - old item template will be deleted and new one will be created.

 Anybody know to fix it?